kubevirt/project-infra/docs/debugging-resources/flakefinder.md

 ### Flakefinder reports per project

-contains the index of recent reports for a project
+Contains the index of recent reports for a project.

 ### FlakeFinder report details page